 When you’re done at the falls, backtrack to the trail junction and keep left this time, heading toward Jones Peak.

-Unlike the trail to the falls, this trail is very well maintained, clear – and HOT.
+Unlike the trail to the falls, this trail is very well maintained, clear – and HOT in the warmer months.
 From here, it’s a little over a mile and a half and 1116 feet of elevation gain until a brief break – and it’s almost completely shadeless along the way.
 If you’re doing this hike in the summer or on a warm day, this is why you should aim for an early trailhead time – it’s much easier to deal with that sun on the way down than on the way up.

 That said, the trail does offer nearly nonstop, million-dollar views of the San Gabriels and the L.A. basin along the way.
 The views just seem to go on and on forever.
 Unfortunately on the day I hiked, it was a bit hazy out, so a lot of landmarks were obscured, but now I’m dying to hike this again after a good winter rain scrubs the skies …